 Middle School Service Committees

 Service learning develops as students move into Middle School.
 Here they take on greater responsibility in service of the school community through Middle School Service Committees.
 The goal is to foster students’ sense of leadership, deepen their understanding of the process for effecting change, and build the practical skills to accomplish it.
-Committees meet once every six-day rotation and are guided by a faculty sponsor.
+Committees meet once a week and are guided by a faculty sponsor.

 Inspires younger children to protect and enjoy nature.
 Students identify environmental service opportunities around campus and in the larger community, while having fun and connecting to nature.
 Green Team committee members learn about the world around them and how to make a difference.